 “He prefers chercher les femmes to finding the pheasants!
 And he’s not above having a dominance competition with other males; as a result, he’s not always welcomed enthusiastically at driven shoots.
 He’s also a bit of a thief.”

 Finn’s favourite lady is a lurcher called Twiglet, who belongs to Georgia, Peter’s teenage daughter.
 There’s no doubt, however, about who is top dog in this relationship.
 “The sad truth is that she outsmarts him most of the time!”

 So how and when did Peter get into shooting?

 “I was introduced to shooting at school.
 I loved it.
-I belonged to the Sea Scouts and then the CCF, and the passion for shooting in all its forms probably started there.
-This is why I am so keen to develop schemes which get youngsters shooting from an early age.
-Last summer BASC provided a coaching line at the Essex International Scout and Girl Guide Jamboree.
-We coached almost 6,000 youngsters to shoot clays and it was just so rewarding to see them queuing at the gates.
-It was the most popular event at the Jamboree and proof that shooting can engage young minds if you can get it in front of them.”
+I belonged to the Sea Scouts and then the CCF, and a passion for shooting in all its forms probably started there.
+This is why I am so keen to develop schemes that get youngsters shooting from an early age.
+Last summer, BASC provided a coaching line at the Essex International Scout and Girl Guide Jamboree.
+We coached almost 6,000 youngsters to shoot clays, and it was just so rewarding to see them queuing at the gates.
+It was the most popular event at the Jamboree, and proof that shooting can engage young minds if you can get it in front of them.”

 As a child, was Peter allowed his own gun?